Plymouth, Mississippi: History

+A post office operated under the name Plymouth from 1833 to 1855.

+The Plymouth Academy operated in Plymouth from 1837 to 1866.

 Today, the site of Plymouth is just west of John C. Stennis Lock and Dam on the Tennessee-Tombigbee Waterway.
 A 210 acre area was listed on the National Register of Historic Places in 1980.
 It includes a village site and a cemetery.